 False accusations: Men and boys are presumed guilty

 Research shows that false allegations of rape are common.
 According to a nine-year study conducted by former Purdue sociologist Eugene Kanin, in over 40 percent of the cases reviewed, the complainants eventually admitted that no rape had occurred.
 Kanin also studied rape allegations at two large Midwestern universities and found that 50 percent of the allegations were recanted by the accusers.
 Kanin found that most of the false accusers were motivated by a need for an alibi or a desire for revenge.
 Until relatively recently our criminal laws typically required some form of corroborative evidence to prove rape.
 A few decades ago, the lone accusation of a woman or a girl was not enough to charge or convict for rape.
 Starting in the 1970s, rape laws underwent sweeping reforms to make it easier to convict men and boys.
 The requirement of corroboration was among the first casualties of the old laws.
-Due to these changes in the law, it is now possible to charge and convict men and boys of rape solely on the say-so of a lone accuser.
+Due to these changes in the law, it is now possible to charge and convict men and boys of rape solely on the word of a lone accuser.
 Men and boys, for the first time, face the possibility of having their lives destroyed if a false accuser is a good enough actress.
 When the laws requiring corroboration were repealed, the power of a lone accuser was greatly enhanced.
 She can send her rapist to prison for many years.
 Unfortunately, she can also send an innocent man or boy to prison for many years.
 Women and girls do lie about rape.
 The fact that we have given women and girls the power to destroy men and boys means that we need to hold them accountable for misusing that power.
 Currently, they are not being held accountable.
 We need to amend our criminal statutes to impose greater penalties for false reporting of rape and sexual assault.
 Only then will false accusers be deterred.
 Only then will they be punished justly.
 And only then will we treat the victimization of our sons with the same seriousness with which we treat the victimization of our daughters.

 - Three words to destroy a man